PhantomCybernetics/picam_ros2/README.md

 The node can handle multiple cameras connected to the same board at the same time via different CSI ports (such as the Compute Module 4 or Pi 5).

 > [!NOTE]
 > Note that Raspberry Pi 5 no longer has the hardware video encoder the older models had.
-Encoding to streamable H.264 is done at a CPU cost.
+Encoding to streamable H.264 is done at CPU cost.

 ## Install